Skip to Content

 Sustainability Summary

-Appleseed Fund has a number of positive attributes that a sustainability-focused investor may find appealing.
+Appleseed Fund has a number of positive attributes that may appeal to sustainability-focused investors.

-Appleseed Fund holds itself out to be a sustainable or ESG-focused investment.
-In other words, ESG concerns are central to the investment process of this strategy.
-A fund with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
+Based on its latest prospectus, sustainability or ESG factors are a focus in the investment process of Appleseed Fund.
+Funds with ESG-focused mandates are more likely to deliver positive sustainability outcomes.
 Appleseed Fund has an asset-weighted Carbon Risk Score of 8.7, indicating that its companies have low exposure to carbon-related risks.
 These are risks associated with the transition to a low-carbon economy such as increased regulation, changing consumer preferences, technological advancements, and stranded assets.
-Currently, the fund has 8.1% involvement in fossil fuels, which compares favorably with 13.4% for its average category peer.
+Currently, the fund has 7.2% involvement in fossil fuels, which compares favorably with 13.5% for its average category peer.
 Companies are considered involved in fossil fuels if they derive some revenue from thermal coal, oil, and gas.
 By prospectus, the fund aims to avoid, or limit its exposure to, companies associated with controversial weapons, tobacco, and and small arms.
 The fund fulfills this goal as its investment exposure to each of these activities is negligible.

-The fund exhibits moderate exposure (2.64%) to companies with high or severe controversies.
-Controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
-Examples of types of controversies include bribery and corruption scandals, workplace discrimination and environmental incidents.
+The fund has a modest level of exposure (2.74%) to companies with high or severe controversies.
+Companies with controversies are involved in incidents such as corruption, employee abuses, and that pose some degree of business risks to the company.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
-Such controversies can also damage the reputation of both companies themselves and their shareholders.
+In addition, they controversies can damage the reputation of both companies themselves and their shareholders.

 ESG Commitment Level Asset Manager